 One of my favorite take-out meals is Panera's broccoli cheddar soup.
 Especially on a cold day when I want something super hearty and comforting.

-This broccoli soup is simple to make in under an hour and it’s delicious served with cheddar bay biscuits.
-These biscuits are easy to throw together while the soup is on the stove and bake in just 10 minutes!
+This broccoli cheese soup is simple to make in under an hour and it's delicious served with cheddar bay biscuits.

 - broccoli - Use fresh or frozen broccoli.
 If using frozen, let thaw and drain excess liquid.